-It goes without saying that 2020 is a year unlike any that we’ve experienced before.
-Amid the ongoing COVID-19 pandemic, police violence, racial injustice, civil unrest, economic and political uncertainty, it’s safe to say that we’ve been going through it.
+It goes without saying that we’ve all been through a lot over the past two years.
+Amid the ongoing COVID-19 pandemic, focus on racial injustice, civil unrest, economic and political uncertainty, it’s safe to say that we’ve been going through it.
 Surviving the past 9257299 . . oh, actually it’s only been 11, months means you’ve been met with grief, isolation, neglect, fear, and rage all while being courageous, resourceful, and hopeful (most of the time, anyway).
 Now that the year is wrapping up and the holidays approach, it is time to tune in and listen to what your body and your mind need.
 As sexual wellness educators, we want to encourage you to give yourself a little bit more tender, loving care this season.
 You deserve it.

 Here are 5 areas of your life that we bet could use a little bit more TLC.

 Yes, we mean sex.
 The pandemic may have upended your daily routines, lifestyle, and future but it doesn’t have to completely change your sex life.
 You are still deserving of sexual experiences that lead to self-discovery, joy, and pleasure.
 In some ways safer sex in the era of COVID-19 looks a lot like it did before:

 - Getting tested and treated for sexually transmitted infections

 - Having a birth control plan and back-up plan